DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 	- [x] Room event-based component w/ enum for which room event should trigger it (enter, start, clear, or exit)
 	- [ ] Gameplay event-based component - List of event + dialogue interaction pairs that will trigger when the event fires

+- [ ] Button prompt for the optional dialogue stuff
 - [ ] Small demonstration / tutorial sequence to show off the capabilities of the new system

 BUGS: